Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Angle in Pentagonal Tiling of the Sphere

 The lemmas so far do not use any edge information.
 In fact, they do not even require edges to be great arcs.
-If we require all edges to be great arcs, and all tiles are congruent, then by \cite[Lemma 1]{gsy}, the boundary of any tile is a simple closed curve.
-For spherical pentagon with simple boundary, we have the following constraints.
+If we require all tiles to be congruent, then by \cite[Lemma 1]{gsy}, the boundary of any tile is a simple closed curve.
+For spherical pentagon (edges are great arcs) with simple boundary, we have the following constraint from \cite[Lemma 1]{wy2}.

 \begin{lemma} If the spherical pentagon in Figure \ref{geom1} is simple and has two pairs of edges of equal lengths $a$ and $b$, then $\beta>\gamma$ is equivalent to $\delta<\epsilon$. \end{lemma}